Bonnie Rochman's The Gene Machine and Mark O'Connell's To Be a Machine, reviewed: Matters of life and death

 But trying to replicate those things gets down to deep questions about what consciousness is.
 Perhaps like space and time, consciousness and the body are inextricably connected things – that what it means to be a self might be as much physical as mental.
 Ironically, though, as O’Connell points out, in that sense transhumanism is likely a modern substitute for religious faith, a solution to a kind of simmering unease.
 Presented with the crushing agony of mortality, the transhumanist, rather than superseding old patterns of thought, seeks out salvation in a steel or silicon deity.
 Each man’s story (they are unfailingly men) presents some trauma or failing – a near brush with death; alcoholism; lifelong virginity – and each seeks redemption in a post-human future where addiction, the messy sociality of sex, or the simple fact that we’re all going to die, evaporate in a fantasy of annihilation, the desire for immortality manifested in a strange version of the death drive.
 The image of a mind without a body is, rather than a vision of transcendence, a desire for a final nothingness.

-Cast in this light, the wild fantasies of Zuckerberg, Thiel, or Musk (again, all men) don’t seem so much high-flying as naive, seeking out childish chimeras of the future that have little to do with the gritty reality of politics or feeding people or preventing sharp inequality.
-But where these men differ from, say, someone like Zoltan Istvan – featured in To Be a Machine, and who ran for president in 2016 on an immorality platform by driving a broken Winnebago around the country – is that today’s tech scions hold an immense, almost worrying power that also needs to be held to account for both its immense effect on our lives, and their wildly unrealistic goals.
+Cast in this light, the wild fantasies of Zuckerberg, Thiel or Musk (again, all men) don’t seem so much high-flying as naive, seeking out childish chimeras of the future that have little to do with the gritty reality of politics or feeding people or preventing sharp inequality.
+But where these men differ from, say, someone such as Zoltan Istvan – featured in To Be a Machine, and who ran for U.S. president in 2016 on an immorality platform by driving a broken Winnebago around the country – is that today’s tech scions hold an immense, almost worrying power that also needs to be held to account for both its immense effect on our lives and their wildly unrealistic goals.

 For those reasons and more, both Rochman and O’Connell are skeptical of our most recent technological turn – the former in careful, judicious weighing of the pros and cons of genetic tech; the latter in a funnier, more profane, and a more philosophical, ultimately more readable text on what drives transhumanism.